Curing Ham and

 smoke from the wood fire if your have a large enough chimney.

-Yet Another Ham Curing Recipe
+Sugar Ham Curing Recipe

-This ham curing recipe
+This sugar curing ham

 is a little different in that you salt up the ham first, and then place